 |Sonos Beam (Gen 2)||5 Class-D digital amplifiers: 4 full-range woofers + 1 tweeter + 3 passive radiators|

 The Sonos Arc has the most speakers.
 It has eleven discrete Class-D digital amplifiers that power eight full-range woofers and three tweeters.

 The smaller Beam has just 5 Class-D amplifiers.
 These power four full-range drivers and a single tweeter.
 The Beam also has three passive radiators, which add extra bass to the sound.

-While the speaker’s layout doesn’t match precisely a surround sound layout – it can be said that the Arc is a 5.0.2 system – and the Beam is a 3.0 speaker system.
+While the speaker’s layout doesn’t match precisely a surround sound layout – it can be said that the Arc is a 5.0.2 system, the Beam is a 3.0 speaker system and the Beam (Gen 2) is a 3.0.2 system.